Yulia Tymoshenko: Opposition and 2006 parliamentary election

+Electoral campaign

 Soon after Tymoshenko's discharge in September 2005, the General Prosecutor Office of the Russian Federation dismissed all charges against her.
 On 18 November 2005, the Supreme Court of Ukraine issued a ruling which invalidated all criminal cases against Tymoshenko and her family.

 After her dismissal, Tymoshenko started to tour the country in a bid to win the 2006 Ukrainian parliamentary election as the leader of her Bloc.
 Tymoshenko soon announced that she wanted to return to the post of prime minister.
 She managed to form a strong team that started a political fight on two fronts – with Yanukovych's and Yushchenko's camps.